graphql-rust/juniper/book/src/types/objects/error/schema.md

 # fn main() {}
 ```

-Each function may have a different return type and depending on the input
-parameters a new result type is required.
-For example, adding a user
-requires a new result type which contains the variant `Ok(User)`
+Each function may have a different return type and depending on the input parameters a new result type may be required.
+For example, adding a `User` would require a new result type containing the variant `Ok(User)`instead of `Ok(Item)`.

-instead of `Ok(Item)`.
+> **NOTE**: In this example the returned [string][5] contains a server-side localized error message.
+However, it is also
+possible to return a unique string identifier and have the client present a localized string to its users.

-The client can send a mutation request and handle the
-resulting errors as shown in the following example:
+The client can send a mutation request and handle the resulting errors in the following manner:
 ```graphql
 {
   mutation {